-Pluto is the Reference Implementation of the Java Portlet Specification.
-The current version (2.0) of this specification is known as JSR-286.
-The previous specification version, JSR-168, covers version 1.0 of the specification.
-Pluto implements and is fully compliant with both the 1.0 and 2.0 specifications.
+The Apache Pluto project hosts the Java Portlet Specification Reference Implementation (RI) and Technology Compliance Kit (TCK).
+The current version (3.0) of this specification is known as JSR-362.
+The previous specification version, JSR-286, covers version 2.0 of the specification.
+The first version of the specification, JSR-168, established version 1.0.
+Pluto implements and is fully compliant with all three of these specifications.

 A portlet container provides a runtime environment for portlets implemented according to the Portlet API.
 In this environment portlets can be instantiated, used and finally destroyed.
-The portlet container is not a stand-alone container like the servlet container; instead it is implemented as a thin layer on top of the servlet container and reuses the functionality provided by the servlet container.
-Architecturely, it provides an interface between the portal and portlets.
+The Pluto portlet container does not work stand-alone like the servlet container; instead it is implemented as a thin layer on top of the servlet container and reuses servlet container functionality.
+From an architecture point of view, the Pluto portlet container provides an interface between the portal and portlets.

 Pluto serves as the portlet container for many portals, including Apache Jetspeed.
 To accommodate the aggregation and display of diverse content in a dynamic manner, a portal such as Jetspeed must provide a framework that integrates the various pluggable parts into a consistent user interface for the portal user.
 The pluggable parts are called portlets.
 The contract, or programming API, between these portlets and a portal is known as the Portlet API.
 Pluto is the implementation of this contract or API.

-Pluto fully implements the Portlet API specification and offers developers a working example platform from which they can test their portlets.
+The Pluto portlet container fully implements the Portlet API specification and offers developers a working example platform on which they can test their portlets.
 However, it is cumbersome to execute and test the portlet container without a driver such as a full running portal.
-Pluto's simple portal component is built only on the portlet container's and the JSR 286's requirements.
+To aid in portlet development and testing, and to provide a framework for testing the portlet container itself, Pluto provides a simple portal component that fulfills the requirements set out by the JSR 362 Portlet Specification 3.0 standard.

 If you want to get started with rapid portlet development with Pluto, see the documentation on Developing with Pluto